JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 Pkg.add("SuiteSparseGraphBLAS")
 ```

-The SuiteSparse:GraphBLAS binary is installed automatically as `SSGraphBLAS_jll`.
+The SuiteSparse:GraphBLAS binary, SSGraphBLAS_jll.jl, is installed automatically.

-Then in the REPL or script `using SuiteSparseGraphBLAS` will import the package.
+Then in the REPL or script `using SuiteSparseGraphBLAS` will make the package available for use.

 # Introduction